At first glance, it looks like the perfect campsite.

 “True.
 Okay, go quick though.”
 He pulls the blanket back over his face again.

 With an unintelligible war cry, I fling open the door and run toward the back of the car.
 Tiny wings beat against every inch of me, but their window of opportunity is too short for a snack.
-I fling the shoes in the car and follow them back to relative safety.
+I fling the shoes in the car and dive back to relative safety.

 Nash, still in the back, goes into Mosquito-Warrior-Maelstrom-Mode.
 He bounces across the air mattress and thrashes a pillow around, knocking the mosquitoes from their perches so they are swept outside.